Surgical Treatment for Snoring and Sleep Apnea

 The goal of most surgeries for breathing problems is to widen the airway.
 This is done by taking out or shrinking excess tissue where the mouth meets the throat.
 Nasal and jaw surgery can help correct nose or jaw problems that contribute to snoring and apnea.
 This sheet describes procedures that may be recommended for you.

-This is the most common procedure for sleep apnea.
+This is the most common surgical procedure for sleep apnea.
 It trims the soft palate and uvula, and removes the tonsils and other tissue.
-It is major surgery performed in a hospital.
-Most patients go home within 24 hours.
+It is major surgery done in a hospital.
+Most people go home within 24 hours.

 Complications are uncommon with this procedure, but can include: